 The College encourages students to make the most of the wide range of texts, issues, approaches and perspectives that the English course enables.
 Your supervisors work closely with you each week, which means that you have a wonderful opportunity to develop your styles of writing and thinking in a way that will equip you well for whatever your choose to do once you have finished your degree.
 We aim to support all our students to achieve the best results they possibly can.
 We also aim to encourage them to navigate the many available options on the course in a way that leads to the most enjoyment, intellectual development, and personal enrichment.

 |Typical Offer Conditions

 ||41-42 points, with 776 at Higher Level

 ||English Literature (see General Comments below)

 Two school essays written as part of your English course (excluding creative writing).

-All applicants are required to take the English Literature Admission Test (ELAT)pre-interview for English at an authorised centre local to them (for a lot of applicants, this will be their school/college).
+All applicants are required to take the pre-interview English Literature Admission Test (ELAT) at an authorised centre local to them (for a lot of applicants, this will be their school/college).
 You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is 15 October 2019.
 Please see the Admissions Assessments page on the University website for further details.